dbt-labs/docs.getdbt.com/website/docs/reference/global-configs.md

 ```
 <VersionBlock firstVersion="1.5">

-To set the `LOG_FORMAT` type output for the file without impacting the console log format, use the `-file` subcommand.
+To set the `LOG_FORMAT_FILE` type output for the file without impacting the console log format, use the `log-format-file` flag.

 ```text